 - The construction liability will protect in many different ways: your company as a whole and individual claims against the company.

-- Damage Claims- The insurance will protect when your company damages the customer property or that your business is responsible for their inability to use that property.
+- Damage claims: The insurance will protect you when your company damages the customer's property or if your business is responsible for their inability to use that property.

-- Copyright Claims- If you own a design or product, you might by sued for copyright infringement when it is very similar to your competitors'.
+- Copyright claims: If you own the design on a product, you might be sued for copyright infringement if it is very similar to your competitors'.

-It is important to be insured by a company B rated at a minimum, higher is better, just like grades.
-When your insurance company rated C or lower, then it might be signs that the business will be out of business soon or that you might have problems when processing your claims.
+It is important to be insured by a company B rated at a minimum; higher is better, just like grades.
+When your insurance company is rated C or lower, it might be a sign that the business will be out of business soon or that you might have problems when processing your claims.